bieganski/gitlab-runner/docs/configuration/speed_up_job_execution.md

 #### Use a GitLab Container Registry mirror

-NOTE:
-The following uses an external tool that's not managed by GitLab.

-WARNING:
+You can use an external tool to create a Container Registry mirror.

+Prerequisite:

-This uses credentials that has permissions to pull from all repositories.
+- You must have credentials that allow you to pull from all repositories.

-See [rpardini/docker-registry-proxy](https://github.com/rpardini/docker-registry-proxy#gitlab-auth) for more details:
+See [`rpardini/docker-registry-proxy`](https://github.com/rpardini/docker-registry-proxy#gitlab-auth) for more details:

 ```shell
 docker run  --rm --name docker_registry_proxy -it \